 If you find that sailing isn't for you, don't feel bad.
 Some people try it and never take to it, and that's okay.
 Don't give up on finding the right activity for you.
 You might enjoy something like kayaking or paddleboarding to get the blue mind you're craving.
 If you'd like to try paddling, our neighbors at Sea Trek can help.

 But if you find yourself falling in love with sailing, get ready!
-You are about to embark on one of the most challenging and life-enriching journeys you will ever undertake, and the community at Modern Sailing stand ready to welcome you aboard.
+You are about to embark on one of the most challenging and life-enriching journeys you will ever undertake, and the community at Modern Sailing stands ready to welcome you aboard.